-Management Discussion and Analysis For the Year Ended 31 December 2007 28 April 2008

-The following information, prepared as at April 28, 2008, should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2007 and related notes attached thereto, which are prepared in accordance with Canadian generally accepted accounting principles.
+This Management Discussion and Analysis supplements, but does not form part of, the unaudited consolidated financial statements of the Company and the notes thereto for the period ended March 31, 2008.
+Consequently, the information set forth below should be read in conjunction with the unaudited consolidated financial statements for the period ended March 31, 2008 and related notes therein, which have been prepared in accordance with Canadian generally accepted accounting principles.